 Have you ever thought to include honeydew in a savory and sweet salad?
 You’d be surprised at how delicious this Honeydew Cucumber Salad is!

 Jazz up floral bouquets from your grocery store or florist by adding a lace parasol in the center for this tea party idea!
+It offers unique tea party decorations and brightens up any table.
 (Source Unknown)

 Head to your local thrift or vintage shop and seek out some old tea cups.
 You can use them for tea of course, but here they were used for dip!
 So creative.
 The possibilities are endless!
 (Website no longer available.)